AirVantage/airvantage.github.io/_posts/blog/2013-12-20-airvantage-parse.markdown

 * In Airvantage, go to [Develop - API Clients](https://na.airvantage.net/develop/api/clients).
-* Create a new API Client for your Parse application ** Put a random URL as the Redirect URL, it won't be used in this example ** Copy the client id and the secret key, we'll use it in the next step
+* Create a new API Client for your Parse application
+  * Put a random URL as the Redirect URL, it won't be used in this example
+  * Copy the client id and the secret key, we'll use it in the next step
 * As Parse.com cannot handle the OAuth Authorization Code Flow, we need to use the Resource Owner Flow.
-Then you need to create a user in AirVantage.
-This user will be used to authenticate Parse.com.
+Now you need to create a user in AirVantage.
+This user will be used to authenticate Parse.com
  * Go to [Administration - Users](https://na.airvantage.net/admin/users/users)
  * Create a new user
  * Assign or create a profile with rights required by your application
- * Copy the email and password, we'll use it in the next step
+ * Copy the email and password, we'll use them in the next step

 ### Create a simple cloud function

-* Create a new file "main.js" in the "cloud" folder
+* Create a new file `main.js` in the `cloud/` folder
-* Copy the following code in this file and change the values with what you get during the previous step
+* Copy the following code in this file and change the values with what you get from previous step

 ~~~ javascript
 var airvantage = require('cloud/airvantage.js');